-Any abstract tropical curve of genus $2$ can be stabilized by pruning the trees and erasing bivalent vertices.
-In the trivalent case, the result is necessarily either a $\Theta$-graph or a dumbbell graph.
-The complexity in the two cases is analogous, so we primarily focus on the $\Theta$ case, and include a representative result in the dumbbell case at the end of the section.
+Any abstract tropical curve of genus $2$ can be stabilized by pruning trees and removing bivalent vertices.
+In the trivalent case, the resulting graph is necessarily either a $\Theta$-graph or a dumbbell graph.
+The complexity in the two cases is analogous, so we focus primarily on the $\Theta$ case and include a representative result for the dumbbell case at the end of the section.

 We study balanced functions that contract a genus $2$ subgraph.
-By a dimension count, we expect to see $2$ conditions on the moduli of the domain curve to have realizability.
-We exhibit several different ways in which these $2$ conditions might arise.
+A dimension count suggests that realizability should impose two conditions on the moduli of the domain curve.
+We exhibit several distinct ways in which these two conditions may arise.

 We begin with the genus $2$ analogue of Proposition~\ref{prop:g1_speyer_two_legs}.
-Here, the codimension $2$ condition on moduli appears as a straightforward generalization of Speyer's condition.
+Here, the codimension-$2$ condition on moduli appears as a direct generalization of Speyer's condition.

 \begin{proposition} Consider the map $F\colon\Gamma\to\mathbb{R}$ described in Figure~\ref{fig: genus2-figure} below.